Knockingemitssparks/PHYS1500J-SJTU-Global-College---TA-Material/README.md

 update:2025/9/27
-Just in case you need some help for PHYS2500J, I also upload all my materials in this file.
+Just in case you need some help for PHYS2500J, I also upload all my materials in this repository.